 Routes to reach Cape Hatteras NS from the surrounding areas are limited because of the geography.
 From the north, visitors travel southbound along U.S. 158 over the Wright Memorial Bridge to U.S. 158 or along NC 12.
 From the west, visitors travel eastbound along U.S. 64.
 Visitors from the south access Cape Hatteras NS by ferry.
 According to the 2006 visitor surveys, over half (59 percent) of visitors access the Outer Banks from the north with the remainder equally split between the south (19 percent) and west (22 percent).
+For the north with the remainder equally split between the south (19 percent) and west (22 percent).
 Other than these main access routes, travel patterns in Dare County are dependent on the location of visitor accommodations and attractions that were described in Section 1 and on seasonal visitation.